 - Biotechnologists are hired by both the government based companies as well as private companies for research and development work to improve the industrial scenario thereby increasing the economy of the country.

 - Biotechnologists have an important role to play in this sector owing to the major dependence of India's economy on this field.

 - Work is focused on developing genetically improved crops that give a higher yield and are disease resistant.

 - Biofertlizers are also developed that reduce the harmful effects of chemical fertilizers on the crops making them more consumable.
 Synthetic chemicals are also being replaced by Biochemicals.

 - 4. ANIMAL HUSBANDRY:

-- In this sector, biotechnologists are involved with research dealing with improvements in animal breeding that yield better variety of farm animals which provide high quality meat and dairy products in large quantities.
+- In this sector, biotechnologists are involved with research dealing with improvements in animal breeding that yield a better variety of farm animals which provide high-quality meat and dairy products in large quantities.

 - Additionally research is focused on improving the health of the animal to prevent their premature death from diseases.